basis-technology-corp/annotated-data-model/doc/Examples.rst

 components include locatives and temporals, which express the location(s) and time(s) at which the relationship took place, respectively, and adjuncts, which are all other optional parts of a relationship.

+All components are represented by the ``RelationshipComponent`` class.
+There are three ways in which the component could be presented to a user or to the calling  application:

+* The ``phrase`` is intended to be used for display purposes.
+It normally contains a lemmatized, indoc-resolved or otherwise normalized version of the raw text.

+* The raw text underlying the component is provided through ``extent`` s.
+These are character offsets pointing at the ``data`` portion of the ``AnnotatedText``.

+* The ``identifier`` field is holds a link to an external, 'canonical' representation of the component (e.g. a QID).
+This is currently only a placeholder and is not populated by the version of RELAX at the time of this writing.

 The following example yields one relationship mention in which "announce" is the predicate, expressing the relationship between the first argument,